 Resolve All Your Compliance Challenges with VIDIZMO

-In addition to providing numerous security controls, VIDIZMO integrates with a number of systems and applications in order to help commercial and government organizations meet complete compliance requirements for data storage and management and offers a flexible range of deployment options, including Azure Government Cloud and AWS GovCloud (US) for compliances such as CJIS, FedRAMP, DoD and more.
+With 20 years of experience in the video management industry and maintaining security at every step, VIDIZMO integrates with several systems and applications in order to help commercial and government organizations meet complete compliance requirements such as CJIS, HIPAA, FOIA etc., for data storage and management and offers a flexible range of deployment options, including Azure Government Cloud and AWS Cloud, On-premise and hybrid infrastructure.

 So, how can you meet the security standards with VIDIZMO DEMS?

 Some of the key capabilities of VIDIZMO DEMS are as follows: